Weyaaron/nvim-training/docs/architecture.md

 Any feedback on best practices/obvious errors is welcome.

 ## The Architecture
 Most of the task logic is run based on autocmds.
-The main loop runs with each autocmd and does the
+There is a "main loop" that runs with each autocmd and does the
 following:
 - Check for task completion
 - Update the currently active task if required